jjaviergomezz/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The complete list of variables of each feature vector is available in `'features.txt'`

-> **NOTE 2:** After inspecting the series of names of the measured and calculated variables we only use feature variables with **"mean()"** and **"std()"** into their names to build the final tidy dataset.
+**NOTE 2:** After inspecting the series of names of the measured and calculated variables we only use feature variables with **"mean()"** and **"std()"** into their names to build the final tidy dataset.

-> **NOTE 3:** Features are normalized and bounded within [-1,1].
+**NOTE 3:** Features are normalized and bounded within [-1,1].

 #### **Reshaping the data set:**

-> We create an independent tidy data set with the average of each selected measure (means and standard deviations from the measures obtained in the experiment) for each activity and each subject.

-> We arrange the dataframe by Subject and by Activity afterwards.
+We create an independent tidy data set with the average of each selected measure (means and standard deviations from the measures obtained in the experiment) for each activity and each subject.
+Then, we arrange the dataframe by Subject and by Activity afterwards.

-> For more details, read `README.md`, where the steps of the entire analysis are explained.
+For more details, read `README.md`, where the steps of the entire analysis are explained.

 #### **License of the original dataset:**